-The growth rate of the coral reef is heavily dependant upon the water conditions in which it resides.
-If there’s optimal water temperatures, clean waters, and sunlight the corals can grow almost 5 centimetres a year.
+The growth rate of the coral reef is heavily dependent upon the water conditions in which it resides.
+If there are optimal water temperatures, clean waters, and sunlight the corals can grow almost 5 centimetres a year.

 That doesn’t seem like a whole lot, but compared to other growth rates, it can be accomplished.
 Slower growing rates are somewhere around 2 centimetres a year.
 That’s a bit of a difference when there is a lack of optimal conditions.

 It is said that the Great Barrier Reef coral may have started at the base of continental mountains.
 When sea levels began rising, the coral ascended these mountainsides and ultimately ended up fully submerged.

 This event caused the smaller islands of submerged areas we know today.
 Then the process of building up the reef, even more, began to expand outwards.

 When addressing how the corals form, what are the best conditions for the Great Barrier Reef coral to thrive?
 Ecosystems definitely have their checks and balances, but the coral itself needs conditions to maintain its status.

 Best Conditions for Coral